-International students coming to the UK to study on a Student visa are entitled to work part-time for up to 20 hours* per week during term time (10 hours for pre-sessional students), and full- time during vacations.
+International students coming to the UK to study on a Student visa are entitled to work part-time for up to 20 hours per week during term time (10 hours for pre-sessional students), and full-time during vacations.
 Please visit our Working During Studies page for full details.

 Student visitors are not permitted to undertake paid or unpaid work or participate in a work placement.